 Court Shorts: Rule of Law

-Federal judges explain how the rule of law protects individual rights and well-being in everyday situations like buying a breakfast sandwich, reading personal mail, and investing in the stock market.
+In a five-minute video, federal judges explain how the rule of law protects individual rights and well-being in everyday situations like buying a breakfast sandwich, reading personal mail, and investing in the stock market.
 The rule of law also means that judges follow the Constitution even when they have to make unpopular decisions.
-This five-minute video is part of the Court Shorts series on courts and the Constitution for teens and adults who want to understand current events through the lens of the Constitution.
-Watch other civics education outreach videos here.
+The Court Shorts series on courts and the Constitution is for teens and adults who want to understand current events through the lens of the Constitution.
+Watch other civics education videos here.

 From Suffragist Sashes to Antiwar Armbands

-In a 19th Amendment video, produced by the Administrative Office of the U.S. Courts for use in classrooms, courtrooms, and the distance-learning space, an unlikely connection is made between two rights activists from different eras.
+In a 19th Amendment video, an unlikely connection is made between two rights activists from different eras.
 Suffragette Virginia Minor and Vietnam War protester Mary Beth Tinker were separated by 100 years, but their passions came together in the legal history of the nation and of St. Louis, where they each worked through the courts to make social change.
-Both cases were decided – with different outcomes – by the Supreme Court of the United States.
 The video asks viewers to consider the role of the courts and the extraordinary impact that ordinary people can have on society.

 Youth Leadership Initiative

 E-Congress: Looking for an interactive way to teach about the legislative branch?
 The Youth Leadership Initiative’s E-Congress program allows students to learn about Congress by writing original legislation and following it through the lawmaking process.